tc39/proposal-smart-pipelines/readme.md

 ## Additional Feature BA
 Another additional feature – **bare awaited calls** – makes async function calls terser.
-It adds another mode to bare style: if a bare-style pipeline body is preceded by a `await`, then instead of a mere function call, it is an awaited function call. `value |> await object.asyncFunction` is equivalent to `await object.asyncFunction(value)`.
+It adds another mode to bare style: if a bare-style pipeline step is preceded by a `await`, then instead of a mere function call, it is an awaited function call. `value |> await object.asyncFunction` is equivalent to `await object.asyncFunction(value)`.
 This is backwards compatible with the [Core